To change your logo go to the 'Page Master' under the 'Design' menu

 My favourite sailing round Britain book has to be One Summer's Grace, a family voyage round Britain Hodder and Stoughton 1990, by Libby Purves, particularly for her observations about small children on boats.

-A recent and very witty addition is 'Phoenix from the ashes, the boat that rebuilt our lives' Adlard Coles 2012, by Justin Ruthven-Tyers who forsook the West Country to come to rest on Islay.
+A very witty addition is 'Phoenix from the ashes, the boat that rebuilt our lives' Adlard Coles 2012, by Justin Ruthven-Tyers who forsook the West Country to come to rest on Islay.

 And don't forget to have on board books about the birds, flowers, whales and dolphins, trees, and the seashore.